watmildon/HighSchoolMascotMap/icon-info.md

 * noun-knight-6567383.png - Knight by Dimitri Lupo from Noun Project (CC BY 3.0)
 * noun-athena-2225790.png - Athena by parkjisun from Noun Project (CC BY 3.0)
 * noun-sabertooth-4903406.png - Sabertooth by Amethyst Studio from Noun Project (CC BY 3.0)
+* noun-archer-3971196.png - Archer by Becris from Noun Project (CC BY 3.0)
 * icons8-zebra-60.png - https://icons8.com/
 * icons8-school-60.png - https://icons8.com/
 * icons8-alligator-64.png - https://icons8.com/